microsoft/nni/docs/en_US/NAS/retiarii/OneshotTrainer.rst

 Model Search with One-shot Trainer
 ----------------------------------

-One-shot is another family of popular NAS approaches, that does not require interactions between search strategy and model evaluator repeatedly, but combines everything into one model (usually called super-model or super-graph) and one trainer.
-The trainer here takes charge of both search, training and testing.
+With a defined model space, users can explore the space in two ways.
+One is using strategy and single-arch evaluator as demonstrated `here <./Tutorial.rst#explore-the-defined-model-space>`__.
+The other is using one-shot trainer, which consumes much less computational resource compared to the first one.
+In this tutorial we focus on this one-shot approach.
+The principle of one-shot approach is combining all the models in a model space into one big model (usually called super-model or super-graph).
+It takes charge of both search, training and testing, by training and evaluating this big model.

 We list the supported one-shot trainers here: